-JCSU's online courses have the same outcomes and objectives as courses which are offered on the campus, and therefore require as much commitment to learning as does any on campus course.
+JCSU's online courses have the same outcomes and objectives as courses which are offered on the campus and therefore require as much commitment to learning as does any on campus course.
 However, online learning allows the student to receive college course instruction regardless of time and location.
 Students are challenged through online lectures, discussions, writing assignments, projects, and exams, just as in face-to-face instruction.
-All work is completed electronically during either an eight week or sixteen-week academic period.
+All work is completed electronically during either an eight week or sixteenweek academic period.

-Online learning is flexible and convenient but also requires that students exercise time management, log into class on a regular basis, be an active participant, and maintain open lines of communication with fellow students and the instructor.
+Online learning is flexible and convenient but also requires that students exercise time management, log into class regularly, be an active participant, and maintain open communication with fellow students and the instructor.
 Students who participate in this virtual learning environment are also expected to be familiar with Johnson C. Smith University's policies and procedures, as well as these guidelines established for the matriculation of online, hybrid, or web-enhanced on-ground courses.